sungeekpw/MerchantMate/replit.md

 See `TESTING.md` and `TESTING_CHECKLIST.md` for comprehensive testing guidelines and deployment checklist.

 ## Changelog
 - January 22, 2025.
-Completed database environment indicator system with persistent cross-page functionality
+Completed database environment indicator system with comprehensive deployment scripts
   - Added dynamic database environment badge to application header showing current database in use
   - Implemented colored indicators: blue "DEV DB" for development, orange "TEST DB" for test, hidden in production
   - Added "Non-Production" warning with alert icon for development and test environments